sysnet-ai/git-going/README.md

 You can use wildcards as you would with any other command line command to add multiple files with just one command - Examples:

-`> git add translations.txt` - This stages the file translations.txt
+`> git add contents.txt` - This stages the file translations.txt

 `> git add *.txt` - This stages the files with the .txt extension